AMC Gremlin: Origin and design

 Instead, Bob Nixon, AMC's future Chief of Design, designed the new subcompact based on the automaker's Hornet model, a compact car.
 The design reduced the wheelbase from 108 to 96 in and the overall length from 179 to 161 in, making the Gremlin two inches (50 mm) longer than the Volkswagen Beetle and shorter than the Ford Pinto and Chevrolet Vega.

 Capitalizing on AMC's advantage as a small car producer, the Gremlin was introduced on April 1, 1970.
 The April 6, 1970, cover of Newsweek magazine featured a red Gremlin for its article, "Detroit Fights Back: The Gremlin".
 The car was available as a "base" two-passenger version with no rear seat and a fixed rear window, at a suggested retail price of $1,879, and as a four-seat hatchback with an opening rear window, at $1,959 (US$ in dollars).

 From the front of the car to the B-pillars, the Gremlin was essentially the same as the AMC Hornet.
 Although it was only fractionally longer than the contemporary Volkswagen Beetle, Time said the length of its hood over the front-mounted engine made "the difference seem considerably more", adding that the car "resembles a sawed-off station wagon, with a long, low hood and swept-up rear, and is faintly reminiscent of the original Studebaker Avanti."
 As with the Volkswagen, the Gremlin's styling set it apart from other cars.
 Time said, "like some other cars of less than standard size, the back seat is designed for small children only."
 The Gremlin's wider stance gave it "a stable, quiet and relatively comfortable ride—for the two front passengers", for whom, by small-car standards, there was more than average interior width, seat room, and legroom.
 The six cubic feet of luggage space behind the back seat was less than in the rear-engined Volkswagen Beetle, but with the seat folded the cargo area tripled to 18 cuft.

-The upright design of the tail, which enlarged interior space, was aerodynamically efficient.
-Later, European and Japanese manufacturers similarly created different body styles on one compact car chassis by extending or curtailing the trunk (e.g. Volkswagen's Jetta and Golf models).
+The upright design of the tail, which helped enhance interior space, was aerodynamically efficient.
+Later, some European and Japanese manufacturers similarly created different body styles on a single compact car platform by extending or shortening the trunk (e.g., Volkswagen's Jetta and Golf models).